 By: Juliette Tennert

-Juliette Tennert is the director of economic and public policy research at the Kem C. Gardner Policy Institute.
+Juliette Tennert is the director of economic and public policy research and chief economist at the Kem C. Gardner Policy Institute.